 A court will look to the standard of the best interests of the minor child(ren), which includes who will be able to make decisions concerning the child’s living arrangements, which parent has the right to determine how the child is raised, and set an appropriate access schedule for the parties.
-It is important to remember that child custody is very subjective, which is why you should seek out a Montgomery County child custody attorney for all questions regarding the care and custody of your children.
+It is important to remember that child custody is very subjective, which is why you should seek out a MoCo child custody attorney for all questions regarding the care and custody of your children.

 A member of our team could fight by your side to convince a court of your ability to provide a proper home for your children.
 This could result in a fair custody arrangement that meets your goals and provide a stable life for your children.
 Nothing is more important than your kids; let a Montgomery County child custody lawyer fight for you both.